wthanos16/ansicolor/README.md

 # ansicolor
 Adds colored, styled, or highlighted output to strings.
-The file was created to use as little code as possible for the desired efect. ansicolor dir can be put into /usr/local/go/src.
+The file was created to use as little code as possible for the desired efect.
+Ansicolor dir can be put into /usr/local/go/src.

 # Usage
 ![ansiusage](https://github.com/user-attachments/assets/c10ea29c-d012-45b1-ab8e-073fb5dd12ce)